David-P-Molina/David-P-Molina/README.md

 # Hey!
 I'm David!
+## Mini Bio

-Full Stack Software Engineer experienced in Javascript and Ruby on Rails, Children's Ministry, Retail, and Customer Service background.
+Full Stack Software Engineer experienced in Javascript and Ruby on Rails, Children's Ministry, Retail, and Customer Service.
 Diligent researcher, if it's caught my interest I've read at least 2 articles and watched a few youtube videos on it!

+- I'm currently learning React & Redux
+- I plan on learning MongoDB, Express, NodeJS, and React Native
+- I'm looking to find a coding mentor
+- ⚡ Fun fact⚡ I am colorblind, and that probably contributes to charcoal being my favorite color.

 ## Future Project
 ### Pokemon Nuzlocke Rule Generator/Tracker/Randomizer App(React Native?)
 Player selects the game, rules/difficulty, and can set up the guidelines or have them generated for you.
 User can see past nuzlocke games played(includes team, graveyard, etc.)